 The Appian Process Modeler allows all fields to be made dynamic and determined at runtime.
 Fields such as deadlines, assignments, form inputs, and other properties can utilize the Appian Expression Editor to use pre-defined Appian Rules or runtime variables to build completely dynamic process models.

-The Appian Forms Designer is geared for users familiar with Microsoft Office, including common design elements needed to create a rich forms experience.
+The Appian Forms Designer is geared for users familiar with Microsoft Office, including common design elements needed to create the experience of a rich form.
 Design elements in the Appian Forms environment include

 Figure 9: Forms Designer